 With all the rain brings an abundance of growth and renewal.
-The shrubbery is flourishing and this attracts migratory birds strutting their stuff in bright and dazzling plumage, trying to find a mate in the breeding season.
-The sounds of all these birds at this time of year is like an electrifying chorus, bringing about an excitement in the air.
+The shrubbery is flourishing, attracting migratory birds strutting their stuff in bright and dazzling plumage, trying to find a mate in the breeding season.
+The sounds of all these birds at this time of year is like an electrifying chorus, bringing about excitement in the air.
 You feel the full spectrum of the life cycle; from courting to nesting, this time of year is truly a birders paradise!

 3. Baby animals!

 Speaking of renewal, baby animals!
 Everywhere.
 There’s not much more to say other than “awwwww”.
 The synchronization of the births during this time is unprecedented and is really a privilege to witness.
 The tiniest of baby animals, with their mini-features and big eyes, they are destined to give you the fuzziest of feelings.
 The green season exhibits rejuvenation and with all this family activity, it is a wonderful time to make memories with your loved ones, we have just the trip.

 4. Baby animals usually mean dramatic predator action

 As Mufasa says to Simba: “Everything you see exists together, in a delicate balance.
 As King, you need to understand that balance and respect all the creatures – from the crawling ant to the leaping antelope.
 When we die, our bodies become grass.
 And the antelope eat the grass.
 And so we are all connected in the great Circle of Life.”
 Yes, I just quoted Lion King; that movie can be profound.
 Predators are opportunists, which means they will target the weaker animals, including the young, the old and the weak.
 This may seem harsh, but it keeps a healthy and robust gene line.
 And, well, it’s the circle of life.